Frequently Asked Questions

 Yes.
 Financial aid is available to Graduate Counseling students in the form of scholarships, assistantships, fellowships, and student loans for counseling degrees.
 To determine your eligibility for loans, please complete the Free Application for Federal Student Aid (FAFSA).

 Yes.
-John Brown University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (www.ncahlc.org, 312.263.0456).
+John Brown University is accredited by the Higher Learning Commission (www.ncahlc.org, 312.263.0456).
 The School Counseling program is approved by the Arkansas State Department of Education and accredited by the National Council for the Accreditation of Teacher Education (NCATE).

 Yes.
 The Graduate Counseling Program provides internship opportunities through JBU's CARE Clinic which has offices in seven locations across northwest Arkansas and Fort Smith.
 Interns are under the direct supervision of faculty throughout their internship.
 The students can apply for an internship at the CARE Clinic and complete face-to-face hours with individuals, couples and families.
 Practicum and internship experience total 1,000 hours for Clinical Mental Health Counseling and Marriage and Family candidates.
 Prior to graduation, all Clinical Mental Health Counseling and Marriage and Family candidates must complete 500 hours of direct client contact.
 Students are supervised by faculty through state-of-the-art technology: two-way mirrors, videotaping, and "bug in the ear" devices.